yogayataverma/CodeEditor/README.md

 # Simple Code Editor App

-This is a simple React application that demonstrates a code editor using '@uiw/react-textarea-code-editor' with PrismJS syntax highlighting and rehype plugins.
+This is a simple React application that demonstrates a code editor using PrismJS syntax highlighting.

 ## Getting Started